Azure-Samples/azure-spring-apps-samples/java-8-sample/README.md

     az spring-cloud app deploy -n <app name> -s <service name> -g <resource group name> --jar-path ./target/java8-ASC-demo-0.0.1-SNAPSHOT.jar
     ```

-1. Once the deploy command finishes, retrieve the new "App Instance Name" from the output and review the logs
+1. Using the output of the new app instance, retrieve the "App Instance Name" and use in the following command to review the logs

     ```bash
     az spring-cloud app logs -f -n <app name> -i <App Instance Name>